daria-serkova/aws-cdk/audit-services/README.md

 ## Overview

-The Cloud Serverless Audit Solutions provide a scalable, automated, and real-time auditing framework designed to monitor, analyze, and report on various activities across an organization’s digital infrastructure.
-By leveraging AWS serverless technologies, this solution minimizes operational overhead while ensuring comprehensive coverage for security, compliance, and operational efficiency.
-It is adaptable to diverse business needs and can be tailored to fit various industry requirements.
+The Cloud Serverless Audit Solutions offer a scalable, automated, and real-time framework designed to monitor, analyze, and report on activities across an organization’s digital infrastructure.
+This solution minimizes operational overhead while ensuring comprehensive coverage for security, compliance, and operational efficiency.
+It is adaptable to diverse business needs and can be customized to meet various industry requirements.

 ## Benefits